Policy Statement

 Recruitment

-Potential employees’ personal data can be collected as long as the people are aware their data is being recorded and retained.
+Potential employees’ personal data can be collected if the people are aware their data is being recorded and retained.
 It is imperative that the data collected about potential employees is not excessive and that it is stored securely and not shared with anyone who has no need to see it.
 The Office Manager is responsible for the collection and storage of recruitment information.
 They will ensure the following:

 - All recruitment packs include a statement which makes potential employees aware that their data will be recorded and retained for no more than 6 months after the recruitment process is complete.